 Even if corners weren’t cut, you probably only focused on the documents you needed at the time, not those that you needed in three years’ time.

 This probably wasn’t an issue when you took those decisions, but more often than not scaling up requires a much higher degree of transparency, reporting, and disclosure.
 When this day comes, you’ll need all of your ducks in a row.
 It might just make the difference between getting the investment you need or not.

 scale-up tip 1.

 Our first tip for companies who are on the fast track is to make sure that you know where you have cut corners and to put processes in place early to make sure that when you have made the big decisions, your growth isn’t held back as a result.
 These processes should enable your legal documents to grow with you.
 Have markers when the “good enough” needs to change to “better than good enough”.
 Be honest with yourself.

-All companies start with a belief and a passion in their idea.
+All companies start with a belief and a passion for their idea.
 They also all start with a dream that their idea will take off and succeed.
-This belief and passion drives business owners forward.
+This belief and passion drive business owners forward.
 The dream gets them out of bed in the morning.
-Despite this, very few business owners sit down and think about what the future might look from a legal perspective.
+Despite this, very few business owners sit down and think about what the future might look like from a legal perspective.
 It’s hardly surprising though is it?

 Our second tip is to find a lawyer you can speak to.
 Yes, some of those really do exist.
 Grow with them.

 At Lawbox, we will try and drill down (no pun intended) into exactly what it is you’re trying to achieve, where you’re going over the next few years and what your disclosure requirements will be.
 You may need anything from help gaining authority from a regulator to a full suite of redesigned policies.
 Either way, we’ve done it before, and we know when good enough is enough, or when you need to step things up.
 By having a roadmap in place, you can make changes over time, saving money and legal headaches down the track.